 • How much preparation or repair work do I need to do before my house is ready to sell?

 • Is making a profit on the sale of my home one of my goals?

 The selling process is a combination of research, solid reasoning and common sense.
-You don’t need an agent to handle that for you.
 All the tools you need are at your disposal, and if you think you can DIY, we think you can too.

 Step I: Gauge Your Finances